Skwitz: Scoring and winning

 A player who reaches the agreed number of points (usually 7) may declare "Out!"
 (Aus!) when the turn to play comes round, whereupon everyone else pays 4 to the pot and 4 to the winner.
 (Note: The rules say an amount equal to the ante which in this case is 4 chips) In addition, any player with no points is 'in the mud' (matsch) and pays 4 to the pot and 4 to the winner.
-However, a player on 7 points may opt to play on to try and earn more through capturing matadors and making skwitzes.
+However, a player on 7 points may opt to play on to try to earn more through capturing matadors and making skwitzes.

 Once the payments for the "out" and matsch have been made, the current dealer passes the pot to the winner who places it beside him without emptying it and becomes the next dealer (this overrides the normal sequence in which the dealer rotates to the right if no-one has scored 7 points).
 A player who wins twice in this way, collects the contents of the pot after the payments for "out" and matsch have been made.